senecajs/seneca-refer/NOTES.md

-### refer/point

-Referral entry point; link or code; many inbound users

-Child: refer/entry

 ### refer/entry

+The main table.
 A referral from a user to an invitee.

 Does *not* store state.
-To allow for more flexible business rules, referral "state" is determined by child roes in refer/occur
+To allow for more flexible business rules, referral "state" is determined by child rows in refer/occur

 Parent: refer/point
 Child: refer/occur